vuestorefront/vue-storefront/packages/core/docs/guide/theme.md

   - Thank You page (`/checkout/thank-you`);
 - Custom 404 page;

-Some [integrations](/integrations) may register additional routes.
-For example, CMS integrations often override Home Page and add custom, dynamic pages.

 To override existing routes or adding your own, use [extendRoutes](https://nuxtjs.org/guides/configuration-glossary/configuration-router#extendroutes) in `nuxt.config.js`.
 Additionally, Nuxt.js automatically registers components created in the `pages` folder as new routes.
 You can read more about this on the [File System Routing](https://nuxtjs.org/docs/2.x/features/file-system-routing/) page.

 ## Updating styles